 The Central Sector analyses assets and liabilities based on three types of interest rates: fixed, variable and contractual.
 The fixed-rate position is monitored based on the fixed-rate gap - corresponding to the excess of fixed-rate liabilities over fixed-rate assets - and changes in the gap over time as assets and liabilities fall due.
-The fixed-rate position mainly comprises deposits originating from the legal professions on the liabilities side and fixed-rate loans on the assets side.
+The fixed-rate position mainly comprises deposits originating from the legal professions on the liabilities side and fixed-rate medium-term and long-term bond portfolios and fixed-rate loans on the assets side.
 Deposits are taken into account based on the same run-off assumptions and models as for liquidity calculations.